uhm-descartes/ee645/morea/example-introduction/reading-syllabus.md

 courses on the topic, or if you have taken the large language models course in the ECE department.

-This course will also have \emph{mentors}.
+This course will also have _mentors_.
 Mentors are chosen from students who have taken prior editions of the course.
 I hope you will agree to mentor students down the line.

 The course will be divided into several modules.
 There is no single text for the course, but there are several excellent resources that may serve you well beyond the course.
-Here is an (incomplete) list of some of the material we will use, almost all have legal online versions.
+Here is an (incomplete) list of some of the sources we will use, almost all have legal online versions.
+That said, some of material in the class is quite new and ongoing research, so I am not aware of textbooks, only technical papers.

-\begin{itemize}
-\item ``Dive into Deep Learning'': online book by Zhang et. al.
+1. Dive into Deep Learning'': online book by Zhang et. al. available [here](https://d2l.ai)
-\item ``Understanding machine learning: From Theory to Algorithms'' by Shai Shalev-Shwartz and Shai Ben-David
+2. Understanding machine learning: From Theory to Algorithms by Shai Shalev-Shwartz and Shai Ben-David, available [here](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf)
-\item ``Patterns, Predictions and Actions'' by Moritz Hardt and Benjamin Recht
+3. Patterns, Predictions and Actions'' by Moritz Hardt and Benjamin Recht, available [here](https://mlstory.org)
-\item ``Learning theory from first principles'' by Francis Bach
+4. Learning theory from first principles by Francis Bach, available [here](https://www.di.ens.fr/~fbach/ltfp_book.pdf)
-\item ``Neural Network Learning: Theoretical Foundation'' by Martin Anthony and Peter Bartlett (an old but really good book)
+5. Neural Network Learning: Theoretical Foundation by Martin Anthony and Peter Bartlett (an old but really good book).
+I don't know if there is an online version.

-\end{itemize}
-The following is a brief outline of the modules we will cover.
-Please note that this is subject to extensive change and will be modified based on class.
-All modules that are long enough have mini-projects.
-Not all mini-projects are mandatory, but at least 2 are.
+Modules will have assignments.
+Genera